elhub/devxp-linux/README.md

 ## About

 The dev-tools project install development scripts and applications used by Elhub development team.
-In particular, this includes the code and extensitons for Phabricator.
+In particular, this includes the code and extensions for Phabricator.

 ## Getting Started